 3D Printing Terrain

-There are two methods I suggest for printing 3D terrain models: first is an easy method using an app, and the other is using your own Digital Elevation Model in ArcScene.
+There are two methods I suggest for printing 3D terrain models: first is using an app and the other is using a plugin (DEMto3D) in the open source software QGIS.
+Both of these methods produce .stl files for 3D printing.

 Here we will select an area for our terrain model.
 Zoom to a place you want to map or enter your desired latitude/longitude in those fields.

 You can then place a box which will be your terrain .stl file.
-There is no way to change the shape of the box, but we can trim the result later on.
+There is no way to change the shape of the box, but we can trim the resulting stl in editing software.
 The box can be moved/adjusted for size.

 Put 2 in the first blank for water drop, and zero in the second for base height (this is a suggestion, default usually works okay too).